produnis/publicationlist/README.md

 # publicationlist

-This repository contains a [quarto](https://quarto.org) extension designed to generate a publication list from a BibTeX file, producing a PDF output.
+This repository contains a [quarto](https://quarto.org) extension designed to generate a publication list from a BibTeX file, producing a PDF output (this extension uses LaTeX document class "`moderncv`".
+A quarto extension for generating CVs is provided here: <https://github.com/produnis/quarto-cv>).

 ![](https://www.produnis.de/blog/posts/2021-04-19-publikationsliste-im-lebenslauf-mit-latex/publikationslebenslauf.png)

 ## Installation